South Africa : Safety by City

 Avoid the areas of Greenpoint, Salt River, Seapoint, Mowbray, Observatory, and the Cape Flats as there’s higher criminal activity there.

 - Visas - While U.S. citizens visiting the Republic of South Africa for tourism purposes do not need a visa for any stays shorter than ninety days, along with many other countries, there are some nationals that do need a visa in order to enter South Africa.
 Make sure your passports are valid for at least 30 days past your planned date of return from South Africa.
 If you are not sure about your visa status, visit www.doyouneedvisa.com which will let you know whether or not you need a visa based on your nationality and the country you want to visit.

 - Currency - South African rand is the official currency in South America.
 ATMs can be found throughout the country and credit cards are widely accepted.

-- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to South Africa, since it covers not only the costs medical problems, but also theft and loss of valuables.
+- Travel Insurance - Just like anywhere else, we recommend getting travel insurance when traveling to South Africa, since it covers not only the costs of medical problems but also theft and loss of valuables.

 South Africa Weather Averages (Temperatures)